Supporting fast-growing Tech Companies And empowering LGBTQIA+ BIPOC talent

 Intersectionality

-Coined by the American scholar Kimberlé Crenshaw, intersectionality is a framework highlighting how different aspects of a person's identity (e.g., race, gender, social class, disability, and sexual orientation) when overlapping, create unique experiences of oppression and privilege.
+Coined by the American scholar Kimberlé Crenshaw, intersectionality is a framework highlighting how different aspects of a person's identity (i.g., race, gender, social class, disability, and sexual orientation) when overlapping, create unique experiences of oppression and privilege.

 Collaboration